-- Our school recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm, the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20183 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to I-ART with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation. - In line with KCSiE, all children's safeguarding files will be kept confidential and stored securely.
-Safeguarding files will be kept in a locked cupboard and in a central register on the school server where only named people have restricted access.
+- The Learning Trust recognises that in order to effectively meet a child's needs, safeguard their welfare and protect them from harm, our schools must contribute to inter-agency working in line with Working Together to Safeguard Children and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children and that the Data Protection Act 2018 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need-to-know basis. - We will always undertake to share our intention to refer a child to I-ART (Integrated Access and Referral Team) with their parents /carers unless to do so could put the child at greater risk of harm or impede a criminal investigation. - In line with KCSiE, all children's safeguarding files will be kept confidential and stored securely.
+Safeguarding files will be kept separate from students' schools' files and electronically as for example a CPOMs / EdAware file for each student.